 ECTS European Credit Transfer System.
-The system that is used to express credits in order to facilitate international comparison.
+The system that is used to exint order to facilitate international comparison.
 See also: credits.

 EVC (RPL) Erkenning van eerder Verworven Competenties (Recognition of Prior students have successfully completed the educational components of a study programme or the foundation-year phase.
 The final examination may also include a supplementary assessment conducted by the Examination Board.
+The Board as referred to in Sections 7.60 up to and including 7.63 of the WHW